 In a case similar to Li Wenliang, Ai Fen received a report from a patient warning about a virus similar to SARS.
 She sent a photo of the report to one of her colleagues.
 As the photo began to disseminate around the Wuhan medical community, she was summoned by the hospital’s disciplinary inspection committee and reprimanded for “spreading rumors” and “harming stability.”
 The disciplinary committee forbid her from spreading messages or images related to the virus.

 All Ai Fen could do was ask her staff to wear protective clothing and masks, even though hospital authorities told them not to.
-In spite of this, the WHO’s COVID 19 report praised China’s governors and mayors for sending thousands of health care workers and supplies into Hubei Province and Wuhan City.
+In spite of this, the WHO’s COVID 19 report praised China’s governors and mayors for sending thousands of healthcare workers and supplies to Hubei Province and Wuhan City.

-While the WHO continues to coddle and praise the CCP, Beijing has turned its attention to whitewashing its role in the spread of the Wuhan Corona Virus both inside and outside of China.
+While the WHO continues to coddle and praise the CCP, Beijing has turned its attention to whitewash its role in the spread of the Wuhan Corona Virus both inside and outside of China.

 On March 10, Xi Jinping visited the city of Wuhan for the first time since the Wuhan Coronavirus outbreak.
 In order to prepare the city for Xi’s visit, the city’s newly appointed CCP chief, Wang Zhonglin, called for a “gratitude education campaign,” where Wuhan citizens would express their thanks to Xi and the party for tackling the virus.
 The suggestion was met with harsh online criticism, Chinese netizens were quoted saying, “People are dying every day,” and “Food prices are continuing to rise.”